eXaLy/bot-wbb-app/README.md

 ```

 ## Setup
-Set environment variable `BOT_TOKEN` with the Discord bot token as value.
+>Set environment variable `BOT_TOKEN` with the Discord bot token as value.

+>Or put the variable in a `.env` file in root folder.

 ## Setup for development
-- Install NodeJS 8
+> Install NodeJS 8

-- Install by NodeJS:
+> Install by NodeJS:
 ```
 npm install -g ts-node tslint typescript npm install